Skip to main content

 • Strip dead code that ships in the binary and exposes the boilerplate’s name.

-The five things to do before you hit “Submit”
+The steps to take before you hit “Submit”

 1